PelionIoT/connected-lights-cloud/docs/5_controlling-from-cloud.md

 ### Other variables

-You can also change the value of the timeout (`3311/0/5853`) (in a real light system, you probably want at least 30 seconds) and read the number of times the PIR sensor triggered (`3201/0/5700`).
+You can also change the value of the timeout (`3311/0/5853`), in a real light system you probably want at least 30 seconds, and read the number of times the PIR sensor or user button is triggered (`3201/0/5700`).